ahmed100553/glaucoma-detection-pytorch/README.md

 # glaucoma-detection-pytorch
-Python code for recognize if the eye is healthy or has glaucoma.
-The main library used is pytorch.
+Python code used to recognize if the eye is healthy or has glaucoma.
+The main library used is PyTorch.